superhyper12/superhyper12/README.md

 ## About me

-* I am studying Computer Science student and I code for fun
+* I am a Computer Science Major and I dabble in some game development, web dev, and random personal projects